Informed Consent

 2. Who can approach or make initial contact with potential research participants during recruitment?

-Initial contact with patients about recruitment in a research study must be made by a member of the patient’s circle of care (e.g. the patient’s physician, health professional, medical secretary, etc.).
+Initial contact with patients about recruitment for a research study should be made by a member of the patient’s circle of care (e.g. the patient’s physician, health professional, medical secretary, etc.).
 Specifically, the member of the patient’s circle of care can ask them if they would like to hear more about a research study from a member of the research team.
 If the patient agrees, the study team member will be permitted to speak to them about possible participation in the research study.

 3. Who can obtain informed consent from research participants?